IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

   title: 1.0 Installing Python APIs
 next:
   file: python-appapi-devguide-3
-  title: 3.0 Developing with IBM Streams on-premises
+  title: 3.0 Developing with an IBM Streams install
 ---

 Streaming analytics applications are intended to run indefinitely because they meet the need for real-time data processing.
 (Unlike applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
 For example, consider a company whose product scans temperature sensors across the world to determine weather patterns and trends.
 Because there is always a temperature, there is a perpetual need to process data.
 The application that processes the data must be able to run for an indefinite amount of time.